Busted Plow

 Planting the Future

 Plans for Busted Plow continue to take root.
 Future additions will expand both the food-producing potential and the ecological richness of the land.
-These projects will be grounded in the same core philosophy: grow what belongs, observe what thrives, and share the harvest with the land itself.
+These projects will be grounded in the same core philosophy: grow what belongs, observe what thrives, and share the work with all living things.

 Fruit and Berry Orchard